 Finally, we are committed to building a foundation for a lifelong love of learning

-We are able to utilise all the facilities we have onsite at the Y Recreation Centre, which provide your children recreational opportunities not normally and routinely available at other Centres.
+We are able to utilise all the facilities we have onsite at the Recreation Centre, which provide your children recreational opportunities not normally and routinely available at other Centres.

 Every week we run gymnastics in our spacious stadium, play ripper rugby at the adjoining park, and have dance in our dance studio, all at no extra charge!
 Enquire with us about which days these programmes run on.